 - Where do you commute to and what is your preferred method of getting there?
 Would you prefer to have a longer commute to get more space?
 Or, do you want to live in the middle of a more urban community and possibly have less living space?

 - Are schools in the neighborhood a factor for this home purchase?

 - Do you feel the need for green space, lots of trees, more open space, less buildings and streets, and not having neighbors’ homes too close to yours?
 Do you love to garden or want a large backyard for children or dogs?
 Or is a playground or dog park nearby sufficient?

 Yes, Please and Never Again! – Some things you’re excited to actually have as a homeowner, but maybe there are some amenities in the past that you thought you’d love but never did or never used.

 - What about your current home would you like to change or be different in your next home?
 (Or what absolutely bothers you every day in your current home or rental?)
 Do you want: Bigger closets?
 Less noise?
 More amenities nearby?
 Office space?
 More convenient shopping options?
 More modern and sleek features?
 More historic or vintage home?

 - What is the absolute most important, can’t-live-without it, deal breaker thing you MUST have?
 (We all have one.)
 Do you really, really want that master bedroom suite or that large eat-in kitchen?
 What can you compromise in a home?

 - Describe your ideal scenario when it comes to your home purchase and why.

-Look out for the next article in our weekly series, Buying a Home 101.
+Look out for the next article in our weekly series, Love Buying a Home series.
 The next step is all about knowing your budget and how to correctly figure it out so you’re not house poor or cutting yourself short.
 You don’t want to miss this one — Do the Math – A Mortgage You Can Afford.